Students who do not meet all of the above requirements should consult the Department

 or Army National Guard, students must earn a baccalaureate degree and be commissioned

-before their 39th birthday (a waiver is required for those over 30 which are routinely
+before their 39th birthday (a waiver is required for those over 30 which are routinely granted).
+Waivers of

-as taking at least 12 credit hours each semester of extension.
+at least 12 credit hours each semester of extension.

 - Upon commissioning, the new second lieutenant is discharged from the U.S. Army Reserve